A Probabilistic Framework for Modular Continual Learning: Background

 \section{Background}

-A CL algorithm is tasked with solving a sequence of problems, usually provided one at a time.
-We consider the supervised setting, in which each problem is characterized by a training set $(\Xtr, \Ytr)$ and a validation set $(\Xval, \Yval).$ A CL algorithm aims to transfer knowledge between the problems in a sequence in order to improve its generalization performance on each problem.
+A CL algorithm aims to solve a sequence of problems, usually provided one at a time.
+We consider the supervised setting, in which each problem is characterized by a training set $(\Xtr, \Ytr)$ and a validation set $(\Xval, \Yval).$ The algorithm's goal is to transfer knowledge between the problems.
+It is considered \textit{scalable} if both its memory and computational requirements scale sub-linearly with the number of solved problems \citep{veniat2020efficient}.

-Modular approaches to CL \citep{valkov2018houdini, veniat2020efficient, ostapenko2021continual} represent a deep neural network as a composition of modules, each of which is a parameterized nonlinear transformation, such as a multilayer neural network.
+Modular approaches to CL \citep{valkov2018houdini, veniat2020efficient, ostapenko2021continual} represent a deep neural network as a composition of modules, each of which is a parameterized nonlinear transformation.
 Transfer learning is accomplished by reusing modules from previous learning problems.
-Each composition is represented by \emph{a path}, which is a sequence of modules $\pi = ( m^i )_{i=1}^L$.
-A path defines a neural network as the function composition $m^L \circ ... \circ m^2 \circ m^1$.
+Each composition is represented by \emph{a path}: a sequence of modules $\pi = ( m^i )_{i=1}^L$ that defines a function composition $m^L \circ ... \circ m^2 \circ m^1$.
 We refer to each element of the path as a \emph{layer}.
-After solving $t-1$ problems, modular algorithms accumulate a library of previously trained modules that each have been used on previous problems.
+After solving $t-1$ problems, modular algorithms accumulate a library of frozen previously trained modules.
 We denote the set of all pre-trained modules in the library for layer $i$ as $\mathcal{L}^i$.

-We also use the special notation $m^i_\text{new}$ to refer to a new, randomly-initialized module for layer $i$.
-Given a new learning problem, it is possible to construct different modular neural networks by searching over the set of paths (shown in Fig. \ref{fig:paths_illustration}), in which for each layer $i$, a path selects either a pre-trained module from the library $\mathcal{L}^i$ or introduces a new one that needs to be trained from scratch.
+Given a new learning problem, one can construct different modular neural networks by searching over the set of paths (Fig. \ref{fig:paths_illustration}).
+For each layer $i$, a path selects either a pre-trained module from the library $\mathcal{L}^i$ or introduces a new one $m^i_\text{new}$ that needs to be trained from scratch.
 In order to find the best path, a modular algorithm assesses different paths by training the resulting neural networks and evaluating their \textit{final validation performance} on the validation set, denoted as $f$.
-Thus, evaluating each path is costly, and furthermore the number of paths grows rapidly with the size of the library.
-This makes a naive search strategy, e.g. exhaustive search, computationally infeasible.
+Thus, evaluating each path is costly, and furthermore, the number of paths grows rapidly with the size of the library.